Measuring Stochastic Rationality: Applications

 \subsection{Random Utility Models}

 Being the workhorse of discrete choice theory and empirical industrial organization, the random utility model (RUM) is the most well-known stochastic choice model in economics.
 However, in that role, RUM is not an individual decision theory, for it uses choice data in the aggregate.
 It presumes that the society is partitioned in such a way that any two individuals in any given cell of the partition have the same (deterministic) utility function, and the relative sizes of these cells are known.
 In turn, it records the relative frequencies of the utility-maximizing choices of the individuals in every given menu.
 From this viewpoint, therefore, the \textquotedblleft stochastic\textquotedblright\ nature of the model applies only to a randomly chosen individual in the society, not to any one particular person.
 After all, every individual in the society is taken as a rational person in the standard, deterministic sense.
-This is perhaps why many economists regard the RUM as a \textquotedblleft rational\textquotedblright\ choice model.
+This is perhaps why many economists regard the RUM as a \textquotedblleft rational\textquotedblright\ choice model.\footnote{ When one considers RUM from this aggregate-choice point of view, asking questions about its rationality becomes questions about the rationality of the society as a whole, and as such, they are not of great interest.
+This is, of course, not a novel perspective.
+Buchanan (1954), for instance, famously argued that because society is not an \textquotedblleft organic entity,\textquotedblright\ it is meaningless to contemplate about its (collective) rationality. }